haryomalificient419/c-plus-plus-learning/README.md

 # c-plus-plus-learning
-Based on the book Accelerated C++ - Andrew Koenig.
+Based on the book Accelerated C++ - Andrew Koenig and more.